 Completion and Inspection of Repairs

 The repair list attached to Exhibit C of the Draft Firm Commitment clearly describes the location of the repairs and what is required.
 The description is sufficiently detailed so that an experienced person can perform the work and that an experienced inspector can inspect with minimal additional direction or consultation.
+Exhibit C must delineate, separate and apart from any other repairs, those repairs related to eligibility for energy-related reduced Mortgage Insurance Premium.
+Such energy-related repairs must include all repairs identified by the energy design professional.

 Replacement Reserves